 Especially since Core Web Vitals became an official ranking factor, ensuring that your website loads fast and provides a good user experience is a must for rankings.

 GTmetrix or Google PageSpeed Insights are effective tools for testing your website’s speed.
-For instance, if you have a gym website that includes video workout tutorials, you need to optimize your site speed since heavy media can slow it down.
+For instance, if you have a gym website with video workout tutorials, you need to optimize your site speed since heavy media can slow it down.

 2. Improve Your Site’s SEO

-In the USA alone, Google handles roughly 40-60 billion searches every month.
-However, SEO is about getting at the top of search engine results, which is exactly where you want to be.
+Google handles roughly 40-60 billion monthly searches in the USA alone.
+However, SEO is about getting to the top of search engine results, which is exactly where you want to be.